digital-chemistry-laboratory/morfeus/docs/installation.rst

 Installation
 ============

-ᴍᴏʀғᴇᴜs can be installed using pip and works with Python >= 3.7.
+ᴍᴏʀғᴇᴜs can be installed using pip and works with Python >= 3.8.

 ************
 Dependencies
 ************

+It is recommended that dependencies are installed with conda if possible as the performance of the linear algebra backends is generally better than with pip.

 Core dependencies:

 * numpy_